paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

   * invoke `process_wakeup(relay_block, candidate)` for each new candidate in each new block - this will automatically broadcast a 0-tranche assignment, kick off approval work, and schedule the next delay.

 On receiving a `ApprovalVotingMessage::CheckAndImportAssignment` message, we check the assignment cert against the block entry.
 The cert itself contains information necessary to determine the candidate that is being assigned-to.
 In detail:
   * Load the `BlockEntry` for the relay-parent referenced by the message.
+If there is none, return `VoteCheckResult::Report`.
   * Fetch the `SessionInfo` for the session of the block
   * Determine the assignment key of the validator based on that.
   * Check the assignment cert